-- 4.3.1 The Prospectus states whether an examination or the constituent examinations for a component will be in the form of a written, oral, skill test or other examination.
-Where this information is not given in the Prospectus, students shall be notified of the type of examination for the component in question no later than the start of the said component. - 4.3.2 Students with a disability or chronic medical condition will be given the opportunity to apply for individual examination arrangements adjusted to their particular disability or condition.

-These arrangements may not affect the quality or level of difficulty the examination.
-If necessary, the Board of Examiners will seek expert advice, as referred to in the Protocol on Studying with a Disability5, before reaching a decision.
+- 4.3.1 The Prospectus states whether the examination or constituent examinations for a component will take the form of a written, digital or oral examination or a combination of these.
+Where this information is not given in the Prospectus, students shall be notified of the type of examination for the component in question no later than the start of the said component. - 4.3.2 The procedure during examinations and the guidelines and instructions, as referred to in article 7.12b, (1) (b) of the Act, for assessing and establishing the results of examinations and final examinations are described in the 'Rules and Guidelines of the Board of Examiners'. - 4.3.3 Students with a disability or chronic medical condition are given the opportunity to apply for individual examination arrangements adjusted to their particular disability or condition.
+These arrangements may not affect the quality or level of difficulty of the examination.
+If necessary, the Board of Examiners will seek expert advice, as referred to in the Protocol on Studying with a Disability6, before reaching a decision.

-- 4.3.3 In special cases, the Board of Examiners may, at the request of the student and within the scope of the CER, permit a student to sit an examination in another manner than specified in the Prospectus. - 4.3.4 Examinations are held in the language(s) of instruction for this programme that are specified in the CER.
-At the request of the student, the Board of Examiners may permit him or her to sit an examination in another language. - 4.3.5 Students can be assessed individually in the case of presentations, research, reports or other study activities that are performed as part of a group. - 4.3.6 Students are offered the chance to prepare for a written exam by means of example questions and (if possible) example answers.
+- 4.3.4 In special cases, the Board of Examiners may, at the request of the student and within the scope of the OER, permit a student to sit an examination in another manner than specified in the Prospectus. - 4.3.5 Examinations are held in the language of instruction for this programme that is specified in the OER.
+At the request of the student, the Board of Examiners may permit the student to sit an examination in another language. - 4.3.6 Students can be assessed individually in the case of presentations, research, reports or other study activities that are performed as part of a group. - 4.3.7 Students are offered the chance to prepare for a written exam by means of example questions and (if possible) example answers.